Agrimkumar123/Delta_demo/README.md

 # Delta_demo
-This is Demo for git &amp; GitHub Class
+This is Demo for git &amp; GitHub Class.